chinmayhegde/fodl/_posts/2022-01-16-representation03.md

   i.e., a network with this architecture can memorize any dataset with at most $N_l$ data points.
 {:.theorem}

-This result, while holding for general $L$-hidden-layer networks, doesn't unfortunately paint a complete picture; the proof uses the result for $L = 2$ to show that all labels can be successively memorized "layer-by-layer".
-In particular, to memorize $N$ data points the width requirement remains $O(\sqrt{N})$.
+This result, while holding for general $L$-hidden-layer networks, doesn't unfortunately paint a full picture; the proof starts with the result for $L = 2$, and then proceeds to show that all labels can be successively memorized "layer-by-layer".
+In particular, to memorize $N$ data points, the width requirement remains $O(\sqrt{N})$ and it is not entirely clear if depth plays a role.
+We will come back to this shortly.

 ---

-There are several interesting ways to extend the above results.
+Several interesting questions arise.
+First, tightness.
 The above [Theorem](#ThreeLayerMemo) shows that depth-2, width-$\sqrt{N}$ networks are sufficient to memorize training sets of size $N$.
-But is this width dependence on $N$ also *necessary*?
+But is this width dependence of $\sqrt{N}$ also *necessary*?
 Parameter counting suggests that this is indeed the case.
 Formally, Yun et al.[^yun] provide an elegant proof for a (matching) lower bound:

 **Theorem**{:.label #ThreeLayerLB}
   Suppose a depth-$3$ ReLU network has widths of hidden layers $d_1, d_2$.
 If